-Get the Thanksgiving 2014 and 2015 dates for the U.S. and Canada calendars—plus recipes, history, and more!
+Get the Thanksgiving 2015 dates for the U.S. and Canada calendars—plus recipes, history, and more!

 - While you're here, take a peek at our list of Thanksgiving Recipes —plus, roasting tips.